raghulprabu/Learning-Master-the-fundamentals-of-ReactJS-/src/Props/syntax+doc/prop.md

 Props are not limited to strings/numbers.
 They can be:

 Strings
 Numbers
 Arrays
 Objects
 Functions

-JSX (components)

-🖐️Prop destructuring

 🖐️Prop Children

-In React, you can send the content between the opening and closing tags of a component, to another component.
+👍In React, you can send the content between the opening and closing tags of a component, to another component.

 eg:
  <Childrenchild>
 <h1> this is Front end developement courses </h1>